aswit3/HR-Assistant/data/nlu.md

 - I'm good
 - i am fine. how about you?
 - i am fine. how about you?
+- i am fine.
+What about you?
+- i am fine

 ## intent:mood_unhappy
 - sad